-Last week, the Louisiana Supreme Court ruled that state-authorized charter schools are, in fact, public schools and are owed public funds raised for public school students.
+The Louisiana Supreme Court recently ruled that state-authorized charter schools are, in fact, public schools and are owed public funds raised for public school students.
 After four years of legal back-and-forth, 16,000 students in more than 40 Louisiana schools can rest assured that the education at their school of choice will be funded for the foreseeable […]